LibreCAD/docs/guides/drawing.rst

    - Press [Esc] to exit the command.

+Many of the other tools work in a similar manner.

 Attributes and Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-As shown in the :ref:`Entities <entities>` section in the **Fundamentals**, an entitiy consist of "Pens" (color, width, line type) and "Layers".
-These attributes can be changed using one of two :ref:`**Modify <tool-modify>` tools:
+As shown in the :ref:`Entities <entities>` section in **Fundamentals**, an entitiy consist of "Pens" (color, width, line type) and "Layers".
+These attributes can be changed using one of two :ref:`Modify <tool-modify>` tools:

-   - Attributes: allows the Pen or Layers to be change for one or more entities.
+   - Attributes: allows the "Pen" or "Layers" to be modified for one or more entities.
-   - Properties: allows the Pen, Layers or geometry to changed *one* entity.
+   - Properties: allows the "Pen", "Layers" or geometry to modified *one* entity.

+Both tools operate in a similar fashion and for similar purposes but there are a couple of key differences.
+The **Attributes** tool allows a change to the attibutes to be applied to *one or more selected entities* while the **Properities** tool can only be used for a *single selected entity*.
+In addition, the **Properties** tool allows the *geometry* to be edited.
+The geometry of an entity will vary be the type of entity.
+For example a line's geometry consist of the X and Y coordinates of the endpoints, while a circles geometry consists of the X /Y coordinates of the centre of the circle and its radius.

 Changing an Entity's Layer